Linkriver/Chainlink-Node-Docker-Deployment/README.md

 GAS_UPDATER_ENABLED=true
 ALLOW_ORIGINS=*" > ~/.chainlink-kovan/.env
 ````
-- `MIN_OUTGOING_CONFIRMATIONS` and `MIN_INCOMING_CONFIRMATIONS` ist set to `0` to performe faster with your node an start a jobrun instantly when it appears on the blockchain.
+- `MIN_OUTGOING_CONFIRMATIONS` and `MIN_INCOMING_CONFIRMATIONS` are set to `0` to perform faster on testnets.
+If you're node's jobs trigger transactions of real value you can adjust that value for higher security.
-- `MINIMUM_CONTRACT_PAYMENT` is set to 0.1 LINK, which is the usual payment.
+- `MINIMUM_CONTRACT_PAYMENT` is set to `100000000000000000` (0.1 LINK), for on-chain verification on https://market.link it should be set to `1000000000000000` (0.001) or lower.
-- `LINK_CONTRACT_ADDRESS` is the chainlink token adress for the kovan network.
+- `LINK_CONTRACT_ADDRESS` is the chainlink token adress of the Kovan network.
 Other chains and networks: https://docs.chain.link/docs/link-token-contracts
-- `LOG_LEVEL` is `debug` to visualize every steps and synced blocks.
-You can change this parameter by time to "info" , that your node uses less storage
+- `LOG_LEVEL` is `debug` to display every action and synced block.
+You can change this parameter to "info" in order to use less storage capacity
 ## ChainlinkEthFailover
 First you need to create a network, which is nessacery to combine your container with the Chainlinknode
 https://docs.docker.com/engine/tutorials/networkingcontainers/